xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

    nevertheless, collider bias is quite real, and we will see lots of examples in this book.

+These three junctions
+-- chains, forks, and colliders
+-- are like keyholes through the door that separates the first and second levels of the Ladder of Causation.
+If we peek through them, we can see the secrets of the causal process that generated the data we observe;
+each stands for a distinct pattern of causal flow and leaves its mark in the form of conditional dependences and independences in the data.

+In my public lectures I often call them "gifts from the gods" because they enable us to test a causal model, discover new models, evaluate effects of interventions, and much more.

+Still, standing in isolation, they give us only a glimpse.
+We need a key that will completely open the door and let us step out onto the second rung.
+That key, which we will learn about in Chapter 7, involves all three junctions, and is called d-separation.
+This concept tells us, for any given pattern of paths in the model, what patterns of dependencies we should expect in the data.
+This fundamental connection between causes and probabilities constitutes the main contribution of Bayesian networks to the science of causal inference.

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable

 # CHAPTER 5 The Smoke-Filled Debate: Clearing the Air